 On Tuesday, AMD officially unveiled their polished B450 chipset motherboards.
-The B450 chipsets are aimed at mainstream Ryzen and have been introduced as a mid-range chipset for AM4 socket motherboard users.
-And with its introduction comes a couple of premium features for a low-cost motherboard.
+The B450 chipsets are aimed at mainstream Ryzen users and have been introduced as a mid-range chipset for AM4 socket motherboards.
+With its introduction comes a couple of premium features for a low-cost motherboard.
 Let’s get stuck into the latest addition in the AMD motherboard family.

 The B450 is effectively an updated variation of the B350 chipset and supports exactly the same range of processors as its predecessor.
 AMD users will find the B450 range enticing; optimised to benefit from AMD’s Ryzen+ processors whilst also giving older AMD processors a glorious performance boost.